davenverse/cormorant/modules/docs/src/main/tut/csv.md

 several small points of difficulty that need to be addressed.
 The primary component of this model is a sealed trait called CSV which represent valid components and constructors of CSV's.

-It important to not that the specification tells us to treat all white space as significant and a part of the header/field so modifying and managing your whitespace may need to happen within model transformations before `Read` or after `Write` if you have custom white space needs.
+It important to note that the specification tells us to treat all white space as significant and a part of the header/field so modifying and managing your whitespace may need to happen within model transformations before `Read` or after `Write` if you have custom white space needs.